porjo/babelcast/README.md

 ## Building

 Babelcast is written in Go.
 It uses [pions/webrtc](https://github.com/pions/webrtc) which depends on the OpenSSL C library.
+On Redhat Linux, these can be installed with `[yum|dnf] install golang openssl-devel`.

-Once Go and OpenSSL libs are installed, run:
+Once Go and OpenSSL libs are installed, from your home directory run:

 ```
 $ go get github.com/porjo/babelcast
 ```

+You will find the compiled binary under `~/go/bin` and the html+css under `~/go/src/github.com/porjo/babelcast/*`

 ## Usage